MikaBob/Recruitment-test/README.md

 For now, to check if a user as enough right to access, the AuthenticationController simply check if the user is **THE** admin.
 But implementing a real role and rights system is on the todo list ;).
 Basically only an admin can access the User administration, otherwise they are not any restriction for pages.

 ## Database
-For now it only contains one table (User) which really has a classic structure except the **dynamicFields** column.
+It only contains 2 tables.
+Request and User which really have a classic structure except the **dynamicFields** for User.
 This is a string formated in JSON and every "field" has a small identifier.
 For example "Microsoft Office License" will be reduce to `MOL` and its value is true or false.

 ```javascript